 You got a new job.
 Hurray!
 However, you need to do a regular self-check to make sure it stays in line with your aspirations.
 You can update your list as your needs evolve and thus, have concrete points to discuss during the meetings with your manager.
 The goal is to learn from your mistakes and not accepting an offer out of despite.
 The saying “it’s better to prevent than to cure” applies here.
 Being proactive will help you anticipate and resolve potential challenges.

-If you are starting a new job or thinking about making a career move, I send you my positive vibes.
+If you are starting a new job or thinking about making a career move and resigning, I send you my positive vibes.
 You will get there!
 Feel free to share your own experience to help others in the same situation.